cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

 #### Optional flags

 * `-b, --blueprint-id=BLUEPRINT_ID` -
-                        A user provided blueprint ID
+                        The unique identifier for the blueprint

 * `-n, --blueprint-filename TEXT` -
                         The name of the archive's main blueprint file.
-This is only relevant if uploading an archive
+Only relevant if uploading an
+                        archive.

 * `--validate` -
                         Validate the blueprint before uploading it to the manager

+* `-t --tenant-name TEXT` -
+                        The name of the tenant of the blueprint.
+If not specified, the current tenant is used.

+* `--private-resource` -
+                        If set to `true`, the uploaded resource is only accessible to its creator.
+Otherwise it is available to all users on that tenant.
+Default is `false`.

 &nbsp;
 #### Example